Kiki's Delivery Service (novel): English editions

-The first English edition was translated by Lynne E. Riggs, with cover by Irvin Cheung, retaining the original illustrations by Akiko Hayashi, and released on February 1, 2003 by Annick Press in paperback.
-The book is 176 pages long and, like the original Japanese edition, has eleven chapters.
-A new English translation by Emily Balistrieri and illustrated by Yuta Onoda was released in hardcover by Delacorte Press on July 7, 2020.
+The first English edition was translated by Lynne E. Riggs and with a cover by Irvin Cheung, but retaining the original illustrations by Akiko Hayashi.
+This was released on February 1, 2003 by Annick Press in paperback.
+A new English translation by Emily Balistrieri, with cover and internal illustrations by Yuta Onoda was released in hardcover by Delacorte Press on July 7, 2020.
 Another hardcover version, illustrated Joe Todd-Stanton, was released by Penguin Books under their Puffin Books imprint on August 20, 2020 and in paperback on July 1, 2021.
-They also released the Yuta Onoda-illustrated version in paperback under the Yearling Books imprint on June 8, 2021.
+The Yuta Onoda-illustrated version also appeared in paperback under the Yearling Books imprint on June 8, 2021.

 Related media

 Film adaptations

-The book was adapted in 1989 as an animated film by Hayao Miyazaki and Studio Ghibli.
-Disney was also interested in its own live-action take on Kiki in 2005 with Jeff Stockwell writing the script and Susan Montford, Don Murphy, and Mark Gordon as producers, but no developments have emerged since then.
+The book was adapted as a 1989 animated film by Hayao Miyazaki and Studio Ghibli.
+Walt Disney Pictures was also interested in its own live-action take on Kiki in 2005 with Jeff Stockwell writing the script and Susan Montford, Don Murphy, and Mark Gordon as producers, but no developments have emerged since then.

-A live-action film adaptation with the same name directed by Takashi Shimizu was released on March 1, 2014.
+A 2014 live-action film adaptation directed by Takashi Shimizu.
 The film is based on the first two novels and has figure skater turned actress Fuka Koshiba playing Kiki.
-It premiered in Japan on March 1, 2014.

-Novel sequels

-Musicals
+Stage musicals

 In 1993, a musical version of the story was produced.
 Yukio Ninagawa wrote the script and Kensuke Yokouchi directed the show.
 The role of Kiki was portrayed by Youki Kudoh and the role of Tombo was portrayed by Akira Akasaka.
 Akasaka was replaced by Katsuyuki Mori within the year.
 A cast recording was produced by the original cast, and the show was revived in 1995 and 1996.

-Another musical, based on Ghibli's film, ran at the Southwark Playhouse in the UK from December 8, 2016 to January 8, 2017.
+Another musical, based on the Ghibli's film, ran at the Southwark Playhouse in the United Kingdom from December 8, 2016 to January 8, 2017.
 It was adapted by Jessica Sian and directed by Katie Hewitt.

 In 2017, another musical version was produced, written and directed by Koki Kishimoto.
 It was revived in 2018 and 2021.